moleculerjs/site/source/0.12/docs/logger.md

 title: Logger
 ---
 In Moleculer project every main module has a custom logger instance.
-They inherit from the broker logger instance which you can set in the [broker options](broker.html#Constructor-options).
+They inherit it from the broker logger instance which you can set in the [broker options](broker.html#Constructor-options).

-It supports also external loggers ([Pino](http://getpino.io/), [Bunyan](https://github.com/trentm/node-bunyan), [Winston](https://github.com/winstonjs/winston), ...etc)
+It supports also external loggers like [Pino](http://getpino.io/), [Bunyan](https://github.com/trentm/node-bunyan), [Winston](https://github.com/winstonjs/winston), ...etc.

 ## Built-in logger
 The Moleculer has a built-in console logger.
 You can enable it with `logger: console` or `logger: true` options.